godotengine/godot-docs/classes/class_timer.rst

 **timeout** **(** **)**

-Emitted when the timer reaches 0.
+Emitted when the timer reaches the end.

 .. rst-class:: classref-section-separator